-I moved to pamediakopes.gr as the first in-house full-time developer.
-Where I learned a lot about building teams and meeting (or not) expectations.
+I joined pamediakopes.gr after a year as the first in-house full-time developer.
+There I learned a lot about building teams and meeting (or not) expectations.
 We were a small team and since we couldn't solve everything, priorities were something we learned on the way.
-I left as Technical Director.
 I won't forget the great people I left there.

-Spent the next two years as a freelancer working in e-learning, betting and IoT.
-Working with people, from different countries and different personalities/goals teached me the importance of a good team and what makes a it good.
-In the technical area I learned something that you can get from motorcycle maintenance: “for a smooth ride (smooth daily work) you need good maintenance (good code base).”
+Spent the next two years as a freelancer working in e-learning, betting, and IoT.
+Together with people from different countries and different personalities/goals they taught me the importance of a good team and what makes it good.
+In the technical side, I learned something that you can get from motorcycle maintenance: “for a smooth ride (smooth daily work) you need good maintenance (good code base).”

 You can get more details from my Linked In Profile.

 Engineering is more than the technical bits.
 Teams and Lean.
 They might sound like buzzwords but I find that besides technical challenges, the value of what we do plus the people needed to deliver that, are the other two pillars of my day to day job.